 “At that moment, I thought, ‘I have to do whatever I can to make it – for him and for my family.’”

-He is a proponent of the Pancreatic Cancer Action Network’s (PanCAN’s) Patient Central service for patients and families, which provides free, personalized information on treatment options, including clinical trials, in addition to caring support and valuable resources.
+He is a proponent of the Pancreatic Cancer Action Network’s (PanCAN’s) Patient Services for patients and families, which provides free, personalized information on treatment options, including clinical trials, in addition to caring support and valuable resources.

 “We got valuable information no one else had given us, but the No. 1 thing that helped me was reading the survivor stories – I can’t explain how much hope it gave me.